marloestacx/browser-technologies-2122/README.md

 JavaScript - With JavaScript the page saves your progress

-### Insights

-During this project I gained several insights regarding the application of progressive enhancement.
-You can read about this [here](https://github.com/lottekoblens/browser-technologies-2122/wiki/Inzichten).

 ## Features

 You can fill in the enquete en submit it.
 Your answers will be saved and you can complete the enquete the next time you visit the website.